Binary Tree Recursive/Level Traversal

 }

-Why does this concise code manage to traverse a binary tree?
-And in what order does it traverse the binary tree?
+Why does this concise code traverse the entire binary tree?
+In what order does it visit the nodes?

-, you can think of it as a pointer moving around the binary tree structure.
-Below is a visual panel to intuitively display the traversal process of this algorithm.
+recursive function as a pointer moving through the binary tree structure.
+The following visual panel will show you the traversal process clearly.

-Open this visual panel, and the position of the root
+Open this visual panel.
+The position of the root

-pointer on the right is where the traverse
+pointer on the right represents where the traverse

-function is currently traversing.
-You can click the line of code console.log("enter"
+function is currently visiting.
+You can click the line console.log("enter"

 multiple times to observe the order in which the root

-Don't rush; you can review this visual panel several times until you fully understand the traversal order of the traverse
+Take your time—watch the visual panel as many times as you need until you fully understand the traversal order of the traverse

 The traversal order of the traverse

-function keeps moving towards the left child node until it encounters a null pointer and cannot move further, then tries to move one step towards the right child node; and then continuously tries to move towards the left child node, looping in this manner.
-If both the left and right subtrees are completed, it returns to the parent node of the previous level.
+function is: always go to the left child node first, until you reach a null pointer and cannot go further, then try to go to the right child node; then repeat the process by always going left as far as possible.
+If both left and right subtrees are finished, return to the parent node.

-You can also see from the code that it first recursively calls root.left
+You can see from the code: the function first recursively calls root.left

 , then recursively calls root.right